-While Phillips got the upper hand of the brawl, she didn’t make it out unscathed.
-According to the Banner-Herald, she is now being treated for rabies at Northeast Georgia Medical Center.
-She is also recovering from a broken finger and several bite and claw wounds to her hands, arms, chest and legs.
+DeDe Phillips is being treated for rabies at Northeast Georgia Medical Center after a bobcat attack.
+She also sustained bite and claw wounds to her hands, arms, chest and legs.
+(Credit: Athens Banner-Herald)

 She told the newspaper she walked outside that night with the intent of snapping a photo of a new bumper sticker on her truck.
 The sticker aptly reads: “Women who behave rarely make history.”